Post-Purchase Flow – What You Need to Know

 - As a trigger, select Metric

-- Click onto the dropdown menu and choose the event “Placed Order”
+- Click on the dropdown menu and choose the event “Placed Order”

 - Click done

-After your first email there needs to be a specific time delay before proceeding with any further discount offers, feedback requesting, content, cross, or up-selling emails.
+After your first email, there needs to be a specific time delay before proceeding with any further discount offers, feedback requests, content, cross, or up-selling emails.

 In the example below, the chosen time delay equals 10 days, though it’s not a hard rule.
 They can vary depending on the brand, the industry, as well as the type of audience.

 The following emails you can introduce may be divided with more consistent time delays as you begin to introduce brand-building and sales-oriented emails.